ZeidMag/bookshop-frontend/README.md

 6. Update profile (username / password).
 7. Review rent history.

-## `Backend Features:`

-The **`server`** is built with _CakePHP framework_, containing:

-- CRUD operations
-- Passowrd encryption
-- Authentication system
-- Custom JSON responses

-The **`database`** is built with _MySQL_, containing:

-- Books, Authors, Rents & Users tables.
-- Rent table has a composite key consists of User & Book ids.

-To review the database schema, please refer to the file `db-tables.sql`.

 ## `Frontend Features:`

 The **`frontend`** is built with _ReactJS_ and _MaterialUI_ library containing: